 - Minority shareholders may also apply to the court requesting dissolution of the company, but this requires a justified reason.
 In such a case, the court, at its own discretion, may rule in favor of dissolution of the company as requested by the minority shareholders, or may terminate the shareholdings of the minority shareholders and require payment of market value of the shares to themselves – or any other equitable solution.
 This may be similar to the concept of minority shareholder dissolution rights in other jurisdictions.

 - A minority shareholder may also demand the company has issue share certificates and deliver them to all shareholders.

 - The Board of directors, company auditors and founding shareholders cannot be released from the liabilities with respect to incorporation and company capital increases unless four years have passed since the incorporation or the particular capital increase.
 Following the lapse of such four-year period, a release may only be validated upon the approval of the general assembly.
 However, a release cannot be granted if minority shareholders vote against such release.
 The minority shareholders thus also have the right to block such a release.

-*Lowenstein Sandler LLP thanks the attorneys at ELIG Gürkaynak Attorneys-at-Law for their contribution.
-Lowenstein Sandler LLP does not practice law in the Republic of Turkey.
+*RKS thanks the attorneys at ELIG Gürkaynak Attorneys-at-Law for their contribution.
+RKS does not practice law in the Republic of Turkey.